Cluster of differentiation: Immunophenotyping

 The CD system is commonly used as cell markers in immunophenotyping, allowing cells to be defined based on what molecules are present on their surface.
 These markers are often used to associate cells with certain immune functions.
 While using one CD molecule to define populations is uncommon (though a few examples exist), combining markers has allowed for cell types with very specific definitions within the immune system.

 CD molecules are utilized in cell sorting using various methods, including flow cytometry.

 Two commonly used CD molecules are CD4 and CD8, which are, in general, used as markers for helper and cytotoxic T cells, respectively.
 These molecules are defined in combination with CD3+, as some other leukocytes also express these CD molecules (some macrophages express low levels of CD4; dendritic cells express high levels of CD8).
-Human immunodeficiency virus (HIV) binds CD4 and a chemokine receptor on the surface of a T helper cell to gain entry.
+Human immunodeficiency virus binds CD4 and a chemokine receptor on the surface of a T helper cell to gain entry.
 The number of CD4 and CD8 T cells in blood is often used to monitor the progression of HIV infection.

 Physiological functions

 While CD molecules are very useful in defining leukocytes, they are not merely markers on the cell surface.
-While only a fraction of known CD molecules have been thoroughly characterised, most of them have an important function.
-In the example of CD4 & CD8, these molecules are critical in antigen recognition.
+Though only a fraction of known CD molecules have been thoroughly characterised, most of them have important functions.
+In the example of CD4 and CD8, these molecules are critical in antigen recognition.
 Others (e.g., CD135) act as cell surface receptors for growth factors.
-Recently, the marker CD47 was found to have anti-phagocytic signals to macrophages and inhibits natural killer (NK) cells.
+Recently, the marker CD47 was found to have anti-phagocytic signals to macrophages and inhibit natural killer (NK) cells.
 This enabled researchers to apply CD47 as a potential target to attenuate immune rejection.